-^{}Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.
+$^{{}^\}star Gross\ returns\ do\ not\ include\ the\ deduction\ of\ transaction\ costs,$ and are shown as supplemental information.

-^{}The net 3.00% performance is shown because 3.00% is the generally assumed highest model wrap fee.
+^{}The net 3.00% performance is shown because 3.00% is the highest possible industry standard platform fee.

 Important Disclosures

 Past performance does not guarantee future results.
 This material is not intended to be a recommendation or investment advice, does not constitute a solicitation to buy, sell or hold a security or an investment strategy, and is not provided in a fiduciary capacity.
 The information provided does not take into account the specific objectives or circumstances of any particular investor, or suggest any specific course of action.
 Investment decisions should be made based on an investor's objectives and circumstances and in consultation with a financial professional.
 Client account values will fluctuate and may be worth more or less than the amount invested.
 Clients should not rely solely on this performance or any other performance illustrations when making investment decisions.